-5. Start by removing the red positive (+) terminal cover.
+6. Start by lifting and moving the red positive (+) remote terminal cover away from the relay center.

 Using a match near a battery can cause battery gas to explode.
 People have been hurt doing this, and some have been blinded.
 Use a flashlight if you need more light.